 - Clothing that is form-fitting clothing, including Lycra tights or biking or running shorts.
 No low-cut tops, blouses with spaghetti straps, or tank tops.
 Bare midriffs are unacceptable.
 Jeans and clothing must not have suggestive tears or cutouts.

 - Non-prescription medications (Advil, Tylenol, etc.).

-- Radios, CD players, iPods, or any type of portable media players, cell phones, laptops, electronic address books, audio, tv’s, camera’s, etc.).
+- Radios, CD players, iPods, any other type of portable media players, cell phones, laptops, electronic address books, audio, TVs, cameras, etc.